AYSRH ToolkitDelivering Services for Youth

 Feel free to comment on why you made that choice.

-- Include youth as experts in health provider trainings; make an extra effort to include representatives from sub-populations such as younger adolescents, rural youth, married youth, and ethnic and sexual minorities.
+- Include youth as experts in health provider trainings; make an extra effort to include representatives from sub-populations such as younger adolescents, married youth, etc.

 - Involve youth in monitoring, evaluation, and accountability mechanisms aimed at ensuring compliance with standards for health providers.

-- Toolkits like IPPF’s Provide can also enable facilities to self-monitor.
+- WHO SEARO’s Supervisory/Self-Assessment Checklist enables facilities to self-monitor.
 Combined with disaggregated data on age, sex, and service type, facilities can be very responsive to the needs and realities of the youth in their vicinity.

-- Use data on youth to inform the content of provider trainings , including data on key youth populations.
+- Use age-disaggregate data on youth to inform the content of provider trainings.

 - Ensure that health providers are aware of the most salient data on youth SRH in their context.

 - There is no one-size-fits-all-approach, which is why it is important to reach adolescents with SRH services at different stages of need.
-Often, young people are more concerned about the social and mental aspects of sexual and reproductive health, rather than clinical services.
-Therefore, partnering with specialized services for referrals, based on an assessment of local needs, is important.
+Often, youth are more concerned about the social and mental aspects of sexual and reproductive health, rather than clinical services.
+Therefore, partnering with specialized services for referrals is important.

 - Link with training institutions that can provide ongoing and refresher trainings for staff.

-- Making any facility youth-friendly may require an initial injection of financial resources, including making adjustments to clinic layout (construction and/or furniture) to respect young clients’ privacy.
+- Making any facility youth-friendly may require an initial injection of financial resources, including making adjustments to clinic layout to ensure young clients’ privacy.

 - There may be forces outside the facility’s control that prevent it from meeting all standards of youth-friendliness.
-For example, supply chain blockages may make it impossible to procure adequate commodities.
+For example, supply chain blockages may make it impossible to procure adequate commodities of interest to youth.

-- Norms related to gender and sexuality develop from a very young age, and changing them takes generations.
+- Norms related to gender and sexuality develop from a very young age and changing them takes generations.
 Health provider trainings should include reflection on these norms and the adverse health consequences they may have, particularly for young women.
-Trainers should consistently engage health providers in critical reflection and participatory learning.
-Youth-adult partnerships may be another way that health providers can learn from young people about life experiences.

-- When young people are placed in a position of commenting on adult health providers’ competencies, there may be a strong negative reaction.
-Health provider training should take this into consideration and raise awareness of the leadership role that young people can play in health, as well as how to enter into equal partnerships with youth.
+- When youth are placed in a position of commenting on adult health providers’ competencies, there may be a strong negative reaction.
+Health provider training should take this into consideration and raise awareness of the leadership role that youth can play in health.

 Tools Related to This Approach